 How Is Diabetic Retinopathy Treated?

 The best treatment is to prevent the development of retinopathy as much as possible.
-Strict control of your blood sugar will significantly reduce the long-term risk of vision loss from diabetic retinopathy.
+The strict control of your blood sugar will significantly reduce the long-term risk of vision loss from diabetic retinopathy.
 If high blood pressure and kidney problems are present, they need to be treated.

 - Laser surgery: Laser surgery is often recommended for people with macular edema, PDR and neovascular glaucoma.